Lyudmil23/SoftUniDemoGitHubProject/README.md

 # SoftUniDemoGitHubProject
 Demo project for SoftUni.

 I edited this on GitHub directly!

 This repository also contains cats and dogs!
+Some rabbits too!